-Don Sidlowski – Civic/Government Strategist
+Don Sidlowski Management/Technical Consultant – Civic/Government Strategist

-Hailed as “The Father of Fab Lab” in the State of Wisconsin, Don currently serves the people of Wisconsin as Founder of the Northwoods Broadband & Economic Development Coalition in which his principal role is as a management/technical consultant as well as government/civic strategist and advocate.
+Credited as being the “Father of the Wisconsin Fab Lab Initiative”, Don serves the people of Illinois, Wisconsin and Michigan as Founder of the Northwoods Broadband & Economic Development Coalition in which his principal role is as a management/technical consultant as well as government/civic strategist and advocate.
 A super-regional entity originally committed to the transformation of Wisconsin north of Highway 29 into a nationally-recognized high speed internet economic zone, attracting businesses and resident workers from around the country, its mission has evolved to expansion of all economic development and education based on broadband as the underlying and enabling technology.
-Working in this capacity as a non-compensated volunteer, he is responsible for helping scores of rural Wisconsin communities to first become broadband sufficient and then leverage the asset for economic development.
-He also the author of the Fab Lab Match Grant legislation that became law in Wisconsin’s 2015-17 biennial budget.
+Working in this advocacy capacity as a non-compensated volunteer, he is responsible for helping scores of rural Wisconsin communities to first become broadband sufficient and then leverage the asset for economic development.
+He is the author of the Fab Lab Match Grant legislation that became law in Wisconsin’s 2015-17 biennial budget.
 Don is past Chairman in the Town of Three Lakes in Oneida County where he also served as chair of the Economic Development Committee and as a Commissioner on the Three Lakes Plan Commission.
 He formerly served on the Board of Directors of the Oneida County Economic Development Corporation, and is an ex-officio member of the Technology Committee chartered by the Oneida County Board of Supervisors.
 He is the past Executive Director of Grow North Regional Economic Development Corporation, one of nine such regional agencies in the state.
-He is the Immediate Past President of the Board of Directors for the Wisconsin Rural Partners, the past Management Team Leader for the Public Service Commission’s Link WISCONSIN Region 2, and serves as a broadband and economic development adviser to a wide range of public and private entities at the local, county, regional, super-regional and state levels including the UW-Extension Broadband & E-Commerce Education Center of which he is Past Chairman of its Broadband Advisory Council.
+He is the Past President of the Board of Directors for the Wisconsin Rural Partners, the past Management Team Leader for the Public Service Commission’s Link WISCONSIN Region 2, and serves as a broadband and economic development adviser to a wide range of public and private entities at the local, county, regional, super-regional and state levels.
+He is Past Chairman of the UW-Extension Broadband & E-Commerce Education Center Broadband Advisory Council.
 Don is the Co-Founder and former Managing Director of Oneida Marketing Enterprises, a virtual company providing integrated internet marketing systems, from which he retired in 2016 after spending a career doing startups and turnarounds for mostly privately-held high tech corporations in the area of predictive (condition-based) maintenance.
 Don maintains a busy practice as a management and technical consultant in addition to his volunteer role as a government/civic strategist and advocate.

-In February of 2014, Don was honored with the University of Wisconsin Extension WEEDCA “Wisconsin Idea Award” for 2013 for his work across rural areas of the state in the area of broadband expansion and adoption as the means for launching economic development projects.
+In February of 2014, Don was honored with the 2013 University of Wisconsin Extension WEEDCA “Wisconsin Idea Award” for his work across rural areas of the state in the area of broadband expansion and adoption as the means for launching economic development projects.
 Presented annually, the Wisconsin Idea Award is the only recognition given to an individual outside of the UW-Extension System and is the second highest honor that can be bestowed next to the Chancellor’s Award.

-In memory of his late wife who passed in May of 2014, Don has established the Ginny Sidlowski Applied Education Foundation, known simply as Ginny’s Gift, to fund educational programs in the areas of epilepsy, autism and Fab Labs.
+In memory of his late wife who passed in May of 2014, Don established the Ginny Sidlowski Applied Education Foundation, known simply as Ginny’s Gift, to fund educational programs in the areas of epilepsy, autism and Fab Labs.